vlzahariev/vlzahariev/README.md

 - 👋 Hi, I’m @vlzahariev
 - 👀 I’m interested in programming with Python
-- 🌱 I’m currently learning Programming Foundamentals with Python
+- 🌱 I’m currently learning Programming Fundamentals with Python
 - 💞️ I’m looking to collaborate on ...
 TBD
 - 📫 How to reach me: you can find me here.